RudyMartin/dsai-2025/outline/9-Teacher/Schdule-TAs.md

 ### **Full Week Schedule**

----
-Here’s the full **week schedule** with **icons** for key areas like breaks, coding, and team activities, and with **TA responsibilities** integrated into the **tasks** without explicitly saying "TA Focus."
-I'll use suitable icons like 🧑‍🏫 for teaching assistance, 🛠️ for hands-on activities, and others where appropriate.

----

 ### **DAY 1 – Introduction to AI & Mission Context + Team Formation**
 **Theme: "Preparing for the Mission"**